Daniel-KM/Omeka-theme-Scribe/README.md

 This theme From Scratch has been built by [Center for History & New Media].
-[University of Iowa Libraries] has forked it to integrate its plugin Scripto.The fork of this theme has been upgraded for Omeka 2.0 for [Mines ParisTech].
+[University of Iowa Libraries] has forked it to integrate its plugin Scripto.The fork of this theme has been upgraded for Omeka 2.0 for [École des Mines ParisTech].

 Copyright